 The N Baker Street/OR 99W intersection is recommended to be realigned to reduce exposure for people walking and biking through the intersection and add delineation to vehicle movements.
-This concept uses paint and vertical flexposts to realignment the intersection approach as a near-term option with raised concrete recommended as a long-term option.
+This concept uses paint and vertical flexposts to realign the intersection approach as a near-term option with raised concrete recommended as a long-term option.
 The final design of this intersection will be determined in the design process.

-Wayfinding "Neighborhood Greenway" signs, as pictured above, are added to the speed limit signs to increase driver awareness of people walking and biking and direct people walking and biking to the greenway route.
-The speed limit will be maintained through the corridor at 20 MPH, consistent with residential streets in the area.
+Construct median to prevent overlapping left-turns OR99W (Pacific Highway W) FIGURE signs to increase driver awareness of people walking and biking and direct people walking and biking to the greenway route.
+The speed limit will be maintained through the corridor at 20 mph, consistent with residential streets in the area.